• Skip to main content

 We have a process in which doctors and other healthcare staff, most of whom are decent and we have no reason to think weren’t decent in Germany in the 1940s, are trapped.
 Running fraudulent studies and portraying hearsay as evidence has been central to creating this process.

 Stan Kutcher, a former Liberal Senator, has played a significant part in this process.
-He is listed on the authorship line of a ghostwritten article about Study 329, a GlaxoSmithKline (GSK) trial of paroxetine in adolescent depression, that returned a statistically significant excess of suicidal and related behavioral events on paroxetine.
+He is listed on the authorship line of a ghostwritten article about Study 329, a GlaxoSmithKline (GSK) trial of paroxetine in adolescent depression, that transformed a statistically significant excess of suicidal and related behavioral events on paroxetine into a Safe drug.
 Documents indicating the article was fraudulent led New York State to take a fraud action against GSK and factored into a Department of Justice action against GSK that resulted in a USD 3 Billion settlement.

 Paroxetine is almost certainly a pharmaceutical sibling of one of the drugs the Tumbler Ridge shooter was on, all of which have the capacity to cause homicide.